Take Note! Index to Printed Music: Collections and Series database

 Currently, the Index to Printed Music includes approximately 135,000 index entries.
 It is expected that the number of index entries will more than double over the next three years.

-Users can access the Index to Printed Music: Collections and Series from the frontpage of the Libraries webpage, either through IRIS or by following the path: Find > Indexes and Databases > Arts and Humanities > Music.
+Users can access the Index to Printed Music: Collections and Series from the frontpage of the Libraries webpage, either through Library Catalog or by following the path: Find > Indexes and Databases > Arts and Humanities > Music.